2023 Grant Cycle

-Our goal is to open the next annual cycle in the spring of 2023 with funding decisions in September 2023.
+We aim to open the next annual cycle in the spring of 2024 with funding decisions released in September 2024.

-Yes, while strategically our annual grant cycle is focused on responding to and ensuring an equitable recovery from COVID, we recognize that community needs may shift over time.
-We invite you to review the 2022 Grant Guidelines, to consider feedback you might have received in prior grant cycles, and to reach out to the HCF team with any questions regarding alignment.
+Yes.
+While our annual grant cycle is strategically focused on responding to and ensuring an equitable pandemic recovery, we recognize that community needs may shift over time.
+We invite you to review the 2023 Grant Guidelines to consider the feedback you might have received in prior grant cycles and to reach out to our team with any questions regarding alignment.

 Q: Are there specific outcomes that Healthy Communities Foundation is looking for?

-We have begun implementing a Foundation-wide evaluation framework in 2022 which informs our data collection and organizational learning efforts.
-Our evaluation approach recognizes that the strategies organizations use to address health equity in our region can take many forms; issues are complex and require a deep understanding of the local community context.
+We began implementing a Foundation-wide evaluation framework in 2021 which informs our data collection and organizational learning efforts.
+Our equitable evaluation approach recognizes that the strategies organizations use to address health equity in our region can take many forms— issues are complex and require a deep understanding of the local community context.
 We value data-driven and evidence-based health efforts that are emergent from and supported by grassroots leadership, with a nuanced understanding of local communities – i.e., those who are experts in their own lives and experience.

-Ultimately, we seek partners that demonstrate effective approaches in achieving health equity, have very clear and explicit commitments to (and can share progress on) their goals, and clearly articulate their commitment to advancing racial equity and/or racial justice in every aspect of their work.
-We recommend reading through the 2022 Grant Guidelines for specific information on what we look for in grantee partners.
+Ultimately, we seek partners that demonstrate effective approaches to achieving health equity, have very clear and explicit commitments to (and can share progress on) their goals, and clearly articulate their commitment to advancing racial equity/health equity and/or racial justice/health justice in every aspect of their work.
+We recommend reading through the 2023 Grant Guidelines for specific information on what we look for in grantee partners.

 Q: For social determinants of health, can you talk about tracking health outcomes when our programs have traditionally tracked outcomes related to housing, education, etc.?

 Please refer to the question above.
-With regards to the application, please include the outcomes you currently track.
+Regarding the Letter of Intent, please include the outcomes you currently track.

 Q: What is the best way to present data on the population served for policy advocacy efforts?

-We would be interested in learning how residents are directly involved in your organization’s activities.
-For example: How are residents in the region directly participating in advocacy efforts on a local or statewide level?
-Are residents engaged as trainers, peer educators, participatory action researchers, or in leadership roles?
-Are residents the target audience or recipients of your programs and initiatives?
+We would be interested in learning how community members in our service region are directly involved in your organization’s activities.
+For example: How are individuals in the region directly participating in advocacy efforts locally or statewide?
+Are individuals engaged as trainers, peer educators, participatory action researchers, or in leadership roles?
+Are individuals the primary audience or recipients of your programs and initiatives?

-We would ask you to submit the number of residents directly involved and invite you to provide more context about the direct or indirect involvement in the space provided.
+We would ask you to submit the number of individuals directly involved and invite you to provide more context about the direct or indirect involvement in the space provided.